larakomosa/growing-up/README.md

 ## Note, include this only if you have a license file.
 GitHub will generate one for you if you want!

 ## Acknowledgement
 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support
-If you have suggestions or issues, please email me at youremail@whatever.com
+If you have suggestions or issues, please email me at larakomosa@gmail.com